Raymond Gyasi: Career

 Gyasi was born in the Netherlands to parents of Ghanaian descent.
 He was called up to join the Ghana national under-23 football team, and made his debut in a 2–0 win against the Mozambique U23s.

 He joined Stabæk in 2017, his brother Edwin Gyasi already playing in the Norwegian league.
 After a decent 2017 season he broke his leg in late March 2018, just as the new season was about to start, and missed most of the year.
 He was able to return to the B team in late August 2018.
 Gyasi never reclaimed a place in the team, and in 2019 he only featured in three cup games and three league games.
 His contract expired at the end of 2019, and he was released by Stabæk.
 In January 2020 he joined Finnish team RoPS.
 In September 2020, Gyasi signed for Kazma SC.

+Noah

 On 16 February 2021, Gyasi signed for Noah of the Armenian Premier League.
 Gyasi left Noah in June 2022.

+De Treffers

+On 17 October 2022, De Treffers announced the singing of Gyasi.
+On 3 January 2023, De Treffers confirmed that Gyasi had left the club following the expiration of his contract on 31 December 2022.